How to Use a Caulk Gun

 Apply the Caulk

-- Learning how to use a caulk gun is pretty straightforward.
-Before you seal the area you need, do a practice run.
+- Learning how to use a caulk gun is straightforward.
+Before you seal the area, do a practice run.
 Squeeze out some of the caulk using the trigger onto a piece of paper.
 Practice as many times as you need to make sure the application is what you want.

-- It's recommended that in order to apply caulk efficiently, you hold the caulk gun at a 45 degree angle.
-Then, apply pressure to the trigger.
+- In order to apply caulk efficiently, hold the caulk gun at a 45-degree angle.
+Then apply pressure to the trigger.
 While keeping your hands steady, move over the area that needs sealing.

 - Caulking requires a balance between slow and fast, so that the sealant isn't too thin or too thick.

 - As you move over the crack with the sealant, keep both hands on the caulk gun at all times.
-With one, add pressure to the trigger.
+With one hand, add pressure to the trigger.
 Use the other hand to hold the gun steady.

 Smooth Over the Caulk

-- Once the caulk has been applied, even it out with a spoon or your finger.
-Run the spoon or finger over the caulk to smooth it out along the crack.
+- Once the caulk has been applied, even it out with a caulking finishing tool, caulking edger or your finger.
+Run the tool or finger over the caulk to smooth it out along the crack.
 Smoothing the caulk makes it less obvious and more aesthetically pleasing.

-- If at any point you run out of caulk while sealing, simply follow the previous steps to add a new tube to the caulk gun.
+- If you run out of caulk while sealing, simply follow the previous steps to add a new tube to the caulk gun.